Prince George Airport Authority (PGAA)

 National Airports System (NAS)

 The Prince George Airport (YXS) is part of the National Airports System (NAS).
-The NAS comprises 26 airports that link the country from coast to coast and internationally.
-The NAS includes those airports considered essential to Canada’s air transportation system, supporting both domestic prosperity and international competitiveness.
+The National Airports System comprises 26 airports that link the country from coast to coast and internationally.
+The National Airports System includes those airports considered essential to Canada’s air transportation system, supporting both domestic prosperity and international competitiveness.